-Cash used in financing activities was \$52.5 million, \$332.0 million, and \$19.2 million in fiscal 2014, fiscal 2013, and fiscal 2012, respectively.
-Financing activities in fiscal 2014 consisted primarily of \$159.5 million used to repurchase shares of our Class A common stock, partially offset by \$100 million of proceeds from term loan borrowings.
-Financing activities in fiscal 2013 consisted primarily of \$339.4 million used to repurchase shares of our Class A common stock and \$4.1 million for the payment of deferred acquisition holdbacks, partially offset by \$8.1 million received from the tax benefit from exercise of stock options.
-Financing activities in fiscal 2012 consisted primarily of \$31.6 million used to repurchase shares of our Class A common stock, partially offset by \$8.6 million received from the tax benefit from exercise of stock options.
+Cash used in financing activities was \$107.2 million, \$52.5 million, and \$332.0 million in fiscal 2015, fiscal 2014, and fiscal 2013, respectively.
+Financing activities in fiscal 2015 consisted primarily of \$405.5 million used to repurchase shares of our Class A common stock, partially offset by \$299.1 million of proceeds from term loan borrowings.
+Financing activities in fiscal 2014 consisted primarily of \$159.5 million used to repurchase shares of our Class A common stock, partially offset by \$100.0 million of proceeds from term loan borrowings.
+Financing activities in fiscal 2013 consisted primarily of \$339.4 million used to repurchase shares of our Class A common stock and \$4.1 million for the payment of deferred acquisition holdbacks, partially offset by \$8.1 million related to the benefit from stock-based compensation.